General Education Assessment

 GE Faculty Learning Community: 2016-2017

-The GE assessment effort is focused on GE Learning Goal 2 in 2016-2017.
-Improved upon previous assessment approaches, this assessment effort brings together a community of faculty, who teach relevant GE courses, to align their assignments, scoring rubrics and assessment practices.
-This “GE Faculty Learning Community” also serves as the central voice to disseminate GE assessment findings and generate curricular and pedagogical recommendations on campus.
-The Office of Assessment and Educational Effectiveness and the Office of Undergraduate Studies and General Education facilitate and coordinate this effort.
+The GE assessment effort focused on GE Learning Goal 2 in 2016-2017.
+Improved upon previous assessment approaches, this assessment effort brought together a community of faculty, who teach relevant GE courses, to align their assignments, scoring rubrics and assessment practices.
+This “GE Faculty Learning Community” also served as the central voice to disseminate GE assessment findings and generate curricular and pedagogical recommendations on campus.
+The Office of Assessment and Educational Effectiveness and the Office of Undergraduate Studies and General Education facilitated and coordinated this effort.
+A Critical Thinking rubric was developed and applied by the faculty, details of which have been presented at the WSCUC ARC 2018 conference .
+The GE Faculty Learning Community was also featured by NILOA in July 2018 (http://www.learningoutcomesassessment.org/documents/Swarat_Wrynn.pdf ).

 GE Assessment Pilot: 2015-2016